 How Many Fish Can I Have In A 10 Gallon Tank?

 Generally speaking, you can put a few larger fish, some medium fish, and quite a few small fish.
 As long as they all have enough room to move around, there is no real set number as to how many fish you can put in a 10 gallon tank.
 10 gallons, or around 40 liters, is not a very big tank and is considered to be quite small.
+(We have covered our favorite 10 gallon tanks on this post here).

 The real question here is what kind of fish you can stock up in your 10 gallon tank.
 The number is something that you can really only determine from seeing it.
 However, that being said, a general rule of thumb is that you can have up to 2 or even 3 smaller fish for every gallon of water.